nikbearbrown/NanoLex/Data/NanoLex_3.md

 ### Relational Adjectives (Pertainyms)
  - **Synergistic:** Pertaining to the synergistic effects achieved by combining drugs in a nano-drug drug complex.

-## Expanded Definition and Usage\nNano-drug drug complexes are particularly valuable in oncology, where combining a cytotoxic agent with a targeted inhibitor can lead to lower doses of the cytotoxic drug with enhanced precision and reduced side effects.
+## Expanded Definition and Usage:
+Nano-drug drug complexes are particularly valuable in oncology, where combining a cytotoxic agent with a targeted inhibitor can lead to lower doses of the cytotoxic drug with enhanced precision and reduced side effects.
 These complexes are also being explored in the treatment of infectious diseases, cardiovascular disorders, and neurodegenerative diseases, where the co-delivery of drugs can address multiple pathways or resistance mechanisms simultaneously.

 This lexical and semantic network not only clarifies the specific and nuanced functions of nano-drug drug complexes but also highlights their significance in modern therapeutic strategies, especially in areas where traditional single-drug therapies fall short.
 Understanding these relationships allows for more precise communication in medical and pharmaceutical contexts, enhancing clarity in both research and clinical settings.